-In addition to the legislation and national policy regarding development and flood risk, there are a number of Greater Manchester focused plans and strategies that will be affected by and affect the SFRMF.
+In addition to the legislation and national policy regarding development and flood risk, there are several Greater Manchester focused plans and strategies that will be affected by and affect the SFRMF.

 These are illustrated in Figure 2-2 with a summary of their relevance to the SFRMF provided in Table 2-2.